Leafwing-Studios/fop-rules/docs/rules/narrative-mechanics/ideals.md

 A character who believes very strongly in Harmony might prioritize upholding the status quo for the sake of societal stability, even it it is flawed.
 By contrast, a character who does not care at all about Harmony might ignore the needs of their community, placing their own needs first.

-## Integrity

-Integrity is the belief in the value of doing the right thing, even when no one is looking.
-You’re not seeking to change the world, or right some cosmic injustice.
-You just want everyone to do a little bit better every day: to stop lying and cheating and to step up when you know that you’re the best vaguely-humanoid sentient creature for the job.

-A character who believes very strongly in Integrity might be unwilling to stomach the means that justify the ends to other valuable goals.
-By contrast, a character who doesn’t care at all about integrity may have no compuctions about lying, stealing and cheating to get what they want.

 ## Liberty

 Liberty is the belief in the right for all sentient beings to select their own courses of action, the value of self-reliance, and the importance of diverse opinions.
 To you, self-determination is a prerequisite for self-actualization, and without that freedom we’re nothing more than cogs in a machine.